-At March 31 2017 the Credit Committee consisted three Directorsincluding two independent Directors and the Managing Director & CEO and was chaired byM.
+At March 31 2018 the Credit Committee consisted three Directorsincluding two independent Directors and the Managing Director & CEO and was chaired byM.
 K. Sharma an independent Director.
 There were 25 Meetings of the Committee during theyear.
 The details of the composition of the Committee and attendance at its Meetings areset out in the following table:

 |Name of Member ||Number of meetings attended |

-|Homi Khusrokhan ||26/28 |
+|Homi Khusrokhan (upto January 20 2018) ||19/19 |

-|M. S. Ramachandran* ||28/28 |
+|M. S. Ramachandran (upto April 24 2017) ||1/2 |

 VI.
 Customer Service Committee